MUSC4711 Studio Teaching and Musical Leadership 1

 - 6 points

 - This unit includes the psychological and pedagogical aspects of instrumental and vocal teaching and performance; rehearsal techniques; conducting school ensembles; philosophy and psychology of instrumental teaching and learning; and materials, repertoire and methods.
 At the core of the unit is the teaching apprenticeship requiring a minimum of 20 hours of supervised teaching.
-Full details of the content of each component of this unit may be found in the respective unit outlines available from the School of Music.
+Full details of the content of each component of this unit may be found in the respective unit outlines available from the Conservatorium of Music.

-- Indicative assessments in this unit are as follows: (1) participation and (2) coursework assignment(s) and a reflective evaluation of performance during the teaching apprenticeship.
+- Indicative assessments in this unit are as follows: (1) essay; (2) choral arrangement; (3) band arrangement; and (4) observation Journal and Reflection on ensemble direction.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.